stellar-deprecated/vagrant-examples/README.md

 can use this for testing or just to get a feel for how to run stellar in production.

-**Note:** As of 2015/05/13, the horizon deployment needs updating so any interactions will have to be made against stellar-core directly.
+**Note:** As of 2015/07/30 the horizon VM is not provisonable and the core vms don't achieve consensus.
+This appears to be an issue with the start script.
+Rather than fixing this script, any new examples will be based on https://github.com/stellar/docker-stellar-core

 ## Contributing